Union for Reform Judaism: History

+19th century

-Reform-like ideas in the United States were first expressed by the Reformed Society of Israelites, founded in Charleston, South Carolina on 21 November 1824.
+Reform-like ideas in the United States were first expressed by the Reformed Society of Israelites, founded in Charleston, South Carolina, on 21 November 1824.
 It was led by Isaac Harby, Abraham Moise, and David Nunes Carvalho, who represented the younger, Americanized, and religiously lax generation in the Congregation Kahal Kadosh Beth Elohim.
 Standing in opposition to a more stringent establishment, formed from English-born immigrants, Harby and his followers were mainly concerned with decorum.
 They demanded English-language sermons, synagogue affairs handled in English rather than Early Modern Spanish (as was prevalent among Western Sephardim), and so forth.
 However, they also arrived at more principled issues.
 On their first anniversary, Harby delivered an oratory in which he declared Rabbinic Judaism a demented faith, no longer relevant, and that America was "the Promised Land of Scripture."
 They fully seceded by their second anniversary, after continued rebuffs on the part of the wardens, forming their own prayer group.
 The three leaders authored a prayerbook in which they completely excised any mention of the Messiah, restoration of sacrifices, and return to Zion.
 It was published in 1830.
 Far more moderate alterations along these lines, in the first liturgy considered Reformed, caused an uproar at Hamburg in 1818.

 The Society, numbering several dozens, dissipated and merged back into Beth Elohim during 1833, but they did not cease being a factor.
 In 1836, the reunified congregation hired Gustavus Poznanski as cantor.
 He spent time in Hamburg and knew the rite of the Hamburg Temple.
 Traditional at first, Poznanski soon followed a different course.
 In 1843 he attempted to abolish the Second Day of Festivals and later published his own version of the Maimonides' Creed, which lacked reference to Resurrection of the Dead and the Messiah.
 He also instituted various ritual reforms.
 Supported by many of the former secessionists, he eventually resigned in 1847.

 A year before that, Isaac Mayer Wise arrived from Europe.
 In a country where Jewish immigrants lacked an organized and established religious leadership, Wise quickly rose to prominence.
 While far from traditional belief, he was disinterested in offering a comprehensive new approach, focusing on pragmatic compromises.
 Wise introduced family pews for the first time in known synagogue history (by random, when his congregation bought a church) in Albany on Shabbat Shuvah, 3 October 1851.
 His attempts to forge a single American Judaism motivated him to seek agreement with the conservative Isaac Leeser.
 Relations between them, wrought with suspicion from the beginning, were terminated after Wise agreed to Leeser's demands in the 1855 Cleveland Synod and then retracted when the latter left.
 Wise was soon outflanked by the radical Reform rabbi David Einhorn, who espoused a dogmatic, rigid line demanding conformity with the principles of Reform Judaism then formulated in Germany.
 Many other German rabbis crossed the ocean to the land where their religious outlook, free from state intervention or communal pressures, could be expressed purely.